chris31389/chris31389.github.io/source/_posts/Suggesting-BDD-to-my-boss.md

 - How can I reliably make sure that I don't break something the next time I write some code?

 Testing is done manually.
 This means that as the product grows, so will the time it takes to regression test.

-This is perhaps, something that I should have thought about earlier, but better late than never.

 ## The Solution